 (Insert uncomfortable silence here).

-Now, before you skip the rest of my point and rush to the bottom of the page in order to condemn me to hell in the comments below, hear me out.
+Now, before you skip the rest of my point and rush to your favorite social media platform of choice in order to condemn me to hell, hear me out.

 I’m not at all suggesting for a second that Jesus was focused on his personal brand back in the day.
 I mean, he didn’t even have a website.